unknown137-dimas/RemoteDAQ/README.md

-# remote-data-acquisition
+# RemoteDAQ
-Remote data acquisition repository
+This repository is part of RemoteDAQ project.
+This repository is used for RemoteDAQ node.